mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 This example Python code for performing SPARQL queries differs from the previous examples that all used the **SPARQLWrapper** library.
 Here I used the Python **requests** library.

+This program produces a lot of printed output so I refer you to the GitHub repository for my command line tool **kgn** [https://github.com/mark-watson/kgn](https://github.com/mark-watson/kgn) for example usage in the top level README file.

 ## Wrap Up for Semantic Web, Linked Data and Knowledge Graphs